ESX-Org/esx-org.github.io/docs/legacy/Server/xplayer/ispaycheckenabled.md

 xPlayer.isPaycheckEnabled()
 ```

-This function returns wether the player's paycheck enabled.
+This function returns if the player's paycheck enabled or not.